crypt0grapher/crypt0grapher/README.md

 Hey 👋 happy to see you here! <br>
-I'm Alex loving to work with Algorithmic and High-Frequency Trading Systems, Machine Learning, and literally anything around DeFi: smart contracts, custom blockchains, React web apps, APIs, games, and high-load backends.
+I'm Alex, the CTO of ISA Labs, loving to work with Algorithmic and High-Frequency Trading Systems, Machine Learning, and literally anything around DeFi: smart contracts, custom blockchains, React web apps, APIs, games, and high-load backends.
 Mostly Typescript, Solidity, and Rust.
 Degrees in Applied Math and Stats help to do advanced cryptography and trading algorithms.<br>
 Developer of [XPERP](https://xperp.tech), [Decentralized Foundation](https://docs.defo.app/) and [Safe Yields](https://safeyields.io/).